 Inyo National Forest covers a large swath of land that affects the JMT, not because the JMT lies within so much of it, but because Inyo contains so many lateral trails that provide access to the JMT.
 Highway 395 runs along the eastern edge of the Sierra and provides road access to many trailheads in Inyo National Forest.
 Unlike Yosemite’s lottery system, Inyo uses Recreation.gov to obtain permits so you can see right away whether there is space.
 Sound easy?
 Not so fast.
 Inyo’s system also has some nuances, so again, it pays to do some research ahead of time so your application process goes smoothly.

-Permits may be reserved six months in advance (it’s not complicated—if you want a permit on July 15, apply on January 15).
+Permits may be reserved six months in advance on the matching date (it’s not complicated—if you want a permit on July 15, apply on January 15).
 Permits drop into the online system at 7 AM Pacific time and may be taken within seconds for peak season dates.
 Permits involving entering or exiting via Whitney Portal are not easy to get due to demand.
 Many people start 20 miles further south at Horseshoe Meadow to avoid these restrictions.
 When you apply for your permit, you will be asked to select a non-binding campsite from a dropdown list for each night of your trip.
 Consult the links below for sample itineraries to prepare for this step as the system will time out if you take too long.
 Your permit confirmation is not your permit.

 Inyo Wilderness Permit Information.
 Read this to get a head start on Inyo regulations before you apply for a permit.